Epic’s antitrust case against Apple’s App Store monopoly

 Fast forward to 2020, and Epic said, “Apple has become what it once railed against: the behemoth seeking to control markets, block competition, and stifle innovation.
 Apple is bigger, more powerful, more entrenched, and more pernicious than the monopolists of yesteryear.”

 The suit pointed out that Apple’s market capitalization is nearly $2 trillion.
 Against that, Epic Games’ valuation of $17.3 billion, driven by the success of Fortnite (and its 350 million registered players), looks puny.
-But it’s certainly enough for Epic Games to set up a rival Epic Games Store to fight against Apple’s App Store and Google’s Play store.
+But it’s certainly enough for Epic Games to set up a rival Epic Games Store to fight against Apple’s App Store and the Google Play store.
 Epic Games cited eight counts against Apple, including violations of the Sherman Antitrust Act as well as California’s Cartright Act against unreasonable restraint of trade.

 What triggered the lawsuit

 Epic Games fired the first shot in what could be a gigantic App Store war.
-Epic Games deliberately violated terms of service by adding a direct payment for the popular game, cutting out Apple from sales.
+Epic Games deliberately violated Apple’s terms of service by adding a direct payment for the popular game, cutting out Apple from sales.

+Late in the day, Google also banned Fortnite from the Play Store for a similar reason.

 Epic Games announced its Fortnite “mega drop,” a permanent discount on V-bucks (Fortnite’s in-game currency) and other cash purchases in the game of up to 20%.
 It also introduced a new direct-payment option.
-If you purchased V-bucks in the game through the iOS App Store or Google Play, the cost is the same as it used to be.
+If you purchased V-bucks in the game through the iOS app store or Google Play, the cost is the same as it used to be.
 But under the new direct option, the discount is included.

 There’s the full #FreeFortnite video pic.twitter.com/hgK4ySNghn